 MISSION STATEMENT NANCY VERMEULEN

-Some of the best techniques for leadership, communication and innovation originated from space travel.
-Scientist, public speaker and space ambassador Nancy Vermeulen seeks to spread that knowledge through keynotes, teambuilding exercises and space trainings.
+Scientist, pilot and space ambassador Nancy Vermeulen seeks to spread that knowledge through public talks, workshops and space trainings.
 In this mission statement, Nancy Vermeulen explains how her childhood dream turned into a personal mission to change the world.

 I WAS A GIRL WITH A DREAM